upkie/upkie/README.md

             observation, _ = env.reset()
 ```

 The Python code stays the same whether we run a simulation or on a real Upkie.
+Head over to the [examples](https://github.com/upkie/upkie/tree/main/examples) directory for more use cases.

+## Gymnasium environments

+Upkie has environments compatible with the [Gymnasium API](https://gymnasium.farama.org/), for instance:

+- `UpkieGroundVelocity`: keep legs straight and balance with the wheels.
+- `UpkieServos`: control joint servos directly (position, velocity, torque)
+    - `UpkieServoPositions`: control joint positions.
+    - `UpkieServoTorques`: control joint torques.

-There are also many environments to pick from, check out the list of [Upkie Gymnasium environments](https://upkie.github.io/upkie/environments.html)
+Check out the full list of [Upkie Gymnasium environments](https://upkie.github.io/upkie/environments.html) for details.

 ## Agents

-This main repository distributes Gymnasium environments and [examples](https://github.com/upkie/upkie/tree/main/examples).
-Larger Upkie agents, some of them with custom C++ spines, have their own repositories:
+Larger Upkie agents have their own repositories:

 - [MPC balancer](https://github.com/upkie/mpc_balancer): balance in place using model predictive control.
 - [Pink balancer](https://github.com/upkie/pink_balancer): a more advanced agent that can crouch and stand up while balancing.